 2. In-depth MRR reporting helps you make proactive adjustments.

 Monthly recurring revenue (MRR) is an essential insight for a subscription business, where long-term customer relationships are crucial for success.
-By looking at this month’s MRR, you can predict generally how much recurring revenue you’ll make next month.
+By looking at this month’s MRR, you can generally predict how much recurring revenue you’ll make next month.

 And, by monitoring MRR data, you can keep your finger on the pulse of emerging trends in customer behavior.
 In turn, this can help your team develop solid customer retention plans and ultimately extend customer lifetimes.